Amiens: Saint-Acheul neighborhood

-The Saint-Acheul neighborhood(/fr/) existed before Amiens' inception, as people have lived there since prehistoric times.
+The Saint-Acheul neighborhood (/fr/) existed before Amiens' inception, as people have lived there since prehistoric times.
 This is where archaeological excavations in the nineteenth century discovered prehistoric tool sets typical of the "Acheulean" prehistorical era, named after this neighborhood (also spelled Acheulian, pronounced /fr/).
-Civilians can freely visit the archaeological garden there.
+The archaeological garden there is open to the public.

 Not to be confused with the commune of Saint-Acheul situated 37 km to the north, the Saint-Acheul neighborhood is the site of a military cemetery from the First World War (1914–1918).

-It also contains the Church of Saint-Acheul, the Jesuit former Saint-Acheul College and the former normal school of teachers which became the Lycée Robert-de-Luzarches.
-A number of famous people are buried in the former Saint-Acheul cemetery such as the creator of Bécassine J.P.
+It also contains the Church of Saint-Acheul, the Jesuit former Saint-Acheul College and the former normal school (teacher-training college), which became the Lycée Robert-de-Luzarches.
+A number of famous people are buried in the former Saint-Acheul cemetery, such as the creator of Bécassine, J.P.
 Pinchon, and many resistance fighters.
-Part of the neighborhood includes a so-called "English neighborhood," with typical English style houses.
-At the feet of this area lie the hortillonnages, a marshy area criss-crossed by canals.
+Part of the neighborhood includes a so-called English neighborhood, with typical English-style houses.
+At the foot of this area lie the hortillonnages, a marshy area criss-crossed by canals.